f4exb/sdrangel/plugins/samplesource/plutosdrinput/readme.md

 This input sample source plugin gets its samples from a [PlutoSDR device](https://wiki.analog.com/university/tools/pluto).
 This is also known as the ADALM-Pluto.
 ADALM stands for Analog Devices Active Learning Module and is targeting students in electrical engineering and digital signal processing.
 Of course it can be used as a radio device like any other SDR.

-As you can see from the Wiki this is becoming a fairly popular SDR hardware platform.
-It does have interesting features but the library documentation and examples are poor when not misleading.
-Therefore while this implementation does work it should still be considered experimental.

 &#9758; PlutoSDR is physically implemented as a 1x1 SISO device although the AD9363 chip does have a second Rx and a second Tx channel.
 Revision C of the board claims to have pads to allow hackers connecting the second ports externally however for now only the first Rx channel is supported by this plugin.

 <h2>Build</h2>